Profits in the rough for Graeme McDowell

 The company’s cash pile during year decreased sharply from $3.29 million to $777,897.

-McDowell has invested wisely off the golf course and has opened two restaurants in Florida where he lives.
+Mr McDowell, who won the US Open major in 2010, has invested wisely from the golf course, opening two restaurants in Florida where he lives.
 Mr McDowell also launched his own clothing label, G-Mac Apparel.